 Qualified Assessors (QAs) witnessing the successful demonstrations noted in this record should provide the information below relative to their service with the candidate.
 Prospective QAs should have a minimum of one year as Chief Engineer or Second Engineer Officer/First Assistant Engineer on vessels of the applicable propulsion mode(s) of at least 1,000 HP (750 kW).
 For assessments performed on a military vessel, the assessor should be authorized to conduct similar assessments for the U.S. Navy or U.S. Coast Guard Personnel Qualification Standard (PQS) for underway officer of the engineering watch (EOOW).
-After December 31, 2017, QAs must be approved by the National Maritime Center (46 CFR 10.107).
-Qualified military personnel will not need to be approved as QAs and may continue to sign assessments after December 31, 2017.
+Military assessors should only conduct assessments that are within their personal experience and are relevant to the vessel on which they are conducted.
+For example, assessments involving a specific propulsion mode should not be performed on a vessel that is not fitted with that mode of propulsion and/or by an assessor who lacks experience in that propulsion mode.
+After December 31 2023, QAs must be approved by the National Maritime Center (46 CFR 10.107).
+Qualified military personnel need not be approved as QAs and may continue to sign assessments on military vessels after December 31, 2023.